 - Scarring can happen if your child scratches the spots and they get infected.

-- For fever or pain, give your child paracetamol, not aspirin (make sure the dose of medication is recommended the packaging, by your child's doctor or pharmacist).
+- For fever or pain, give your child paracetamol, not aspirin (Give your child the dose that is recommended on the packaging for their age and weight).

 Your child needs to see a doctor if thy have a very high fever or are very ill, particularly if they become very drowsy, or are breathing fast or vomiting a lot.